juandersson/SPR-data-analysis-in-R-/README.md

   •	The R script “Dissociation phase curve fitting” is used on SPR dissociation phase data to obtain the dissociation rate constants.

-  •	Beq and kobs values derived for a range of analyte concentrations are used to derive the KD, using the R scripts “Equilibrium analysis” and “kobs against con”.
+  •	Beq and kobs values derived for a range of analyte concentrations are used to derive the KD (dissociation constant), using the R scripts “Equilibrium analysis” and “kobs against con”.